Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: Introduction

-The complexity of covering $2$-vertex multigraphs was fully characterized in \cite{n:KPT97a}, the characterization for 3-vertex undirected multigraphs can be found in~\cite{n:KratochvilTT16}.
-The most general NP-hardness result known so far is the hardness of covering simple regular graphs of valency at least three \cite{n:KPT97,n:Fiala00b}.
-More recently, B\'{\i}lka et al.~\cite{n:BilkaJKTV11} proved that covering several concrete small graphs (including the complete graphs $K_4, K_5$ and $K_6$) remains NP-hard for planar inputs.
+The complexity of covering $2$-vertex multigraphs was fully characterized in~\cite{n:KPT97a}, the characterization for 3-vertex undirected multigraphs can be found in~\cite{n:KratochvilTT16}.
+The most general NP-hardness result known so far is the hardness of covering simple regular graphs of valency at least three~\cite{n:Fiala00b,n:KPT97}.
+More recently, the authors of~\cite{n:BilkaJKTV11} proved that covering several concrete small graphs (including the complete graphs $K_4, K_5$ and $K_6$) remains NP-hard for planar inputs.
 This shows that planarity does not help in graph covering problems in general, yet the conjecture that the \textsc{$H$-Cover} problem restricted to planar inputs is at least as difficult as for general inputs, provided $H$ itself has a finite planar cover, remains still open.
-Planar graphs have also been considered by Fiala et al.~\cite{n:FialaKKN14} who showed that for planar input graphs, \textsc{$H$-RegularCover} is in FPT when parameterized by $H$.
+Planar graphs have also been considered by the authors of~\cite{n:FialaKKN14} who showed that for planar input graphs, \textsc{$H$-RegularCover} is in FPT when parameterized by $H$.
 This is in fact the first and only paper on the complexity of regular covers, i.e., covering projections determined by a regular action of a group of automorphisms on the covering graph.